topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 installs the security script and removes some insecure default settings and lock down access to the database system.

-##### N.B While running the script
-VALIDATE PASSWORD PLUGIN is asked.Enabling this feature subjective.
+##### N.B While running the script, VALIDATE PASSWORD PLUGIN is asked.Enabling this feature is subjective.
 If enabled, passwords which don’t match the specified criteria will be rejected by MySQL with an error.
 However, It is safe to leave validation disabled, but a strong and unique passwords should always be used for database credentials.

 ![](Images/Validate.png)

-For other questions press Y and hit the ENTER key at each prompt.This removes some anonymous users, the test database, disable remote root logins, and load these new rules so that MySQL immediately will accept the changes made.
+For other questions I typed Y and hit the ENTER key at each prompt.This removes some anonymous users, the test database, disable remote root logins, and load these new rules so that MySQL immediately will accept the changes made.

 ![](Images/yes.png)